Senscape/Dagon/readme.md

 ### Installation

-Dagon can be built using Premake, a straightforward configuration system: http://industriousone.com/premake
+Project files for Microsoft Visual Studio 2012 and Xcode 5.0 are provided in the [msvc](msvc) and [xcode](xcode) folders respectively.
+Dagon can be also built using Premake, a straightforward configuration system: http://industriousone.com/premake

 For more details on how to build on your specific system, please refer to